MONTEREY PENINSULA COLLEGE

 Conditions of Employment

-The District is an equal opportunity employer.
+The District is an equal opportunity employer and actively seeks a diverse pool of qualified applicants.
 The policy of the District is to encourage applications from all persons.
-No person shall be denied employment because of ethnicity or race, color, sex or gender, gender identity, age, religion, marital status, disability, sexual orientation, national origin, medical conditions, status as a Vietnamera veteran, ancestry, or political or organizational affiliation
+No person shall be denied employment because of ethnicity or race, color, sex or gender, gender identity, gender expression, age, religion, marital status, disability, sexual orientation, national origin, medical conditions, status or protected veteran status.

 NOTE Smoking Policy: Smoking on campus is limited to designated smoking areas.